ai-forever/tuned-vq-gan/README.md

 This repository contains information about the Tuned VQ-GAN model.
 We've improved the quality of image generation on some domains such as people and text.
+We used COCO only validation images.
+The splitting you can get <a href="https://drive.google.com/file/d/1_ccngzEbw_NiqsVH60lv8S8I82JrSNPv/view?usp=sharing">here</a>.

 <a href="https://static.wikia.nocookie.net/walkingdead/images/d/d9/%D0%90%D1%80%D0%BD%D0%BE%D0%BB%D1%8C%D0%B4_%D0%A8%D0%B2%D0%B0%D1%80%D1%86%D0%B5%D0%BD%D0%B5%D0%B3%D0%B3%D0%B5%D1%80.jpg/revision/latest/scale-to-width-down/700?cb=20170729224452&path-prefix=ru">original</a>
 <p>